Summary

-Heathrow Terminal 2 cost $3.2 billion to build — and before a single steel beam went up, engineers ran discrete event simulation models of passengers walking, queueing, and scanning for years.
-The simulations saved an estimated $200 million by flagging checkpoint layouts that would have melted down during morning peaks.
-Amazon does the same thing at a different scale: every new fulfillment center is simulated with ten billion synthetic package routes before a single conveyor belt is installed.
-And if you have ever sat in an emergency room where the wait felt suspiciously predictable — it probably was.
-Mayo Clinic, Cleveland Clinic, and most large hospital systems use DES to design triage flow so carefully that moving a single bed can shave thirty minutes off average patient waits.
+Heathrow Terminal 2 cost $3.2 billion to build.
+Before a single steel beam was raised, engineers ran discrete event simulation models of passengers walking, queueing, and scanning over a period of years.
+The simulations saved an estimated $200 million by identifying checkpoint layouts that would have failed during morning peaks.
+Amazon applies the same approach at a different scale: every new fulfilment centre is simulated with ten billion synthetic package routes before a single conveyor belt is installed.
+An emergency room in which the waiting time feels suspiciously predictable is often the product of similar work.
+Mayo Clinic, Cleveland Clinic, and most large hospital systems use DES to design triage flow so carefully that moving a single bed can reduce average patient wait times by thirty minutes.

 The Big Idea Behind Discrete Event Simulation